LumiOpen/alpaca_eval/README.md

 ```
 ## Quick start

-### Configuring OpenAI client
+### Configuring the OpenAI client
-- Add your OpenAI API key and organisation id in `client_configs/openai_configs.yaml`
+- Add your OpenAI API key and organisation id to `client_configs/openai_configs.yaml`

 ### Supporting a new model to evaluate
-- Add a directory for the model in  `src/alpaca_eval/models_configs`.
+- Add a directory for the model under  `src/alpaca_eval/models_configs`.
 - If you are evaluating a model from HuggingFace or a local model use `tulu-3` or `tulu-3-local` as an example.
 - Set the chat template in `prompt.txt`

 ### Generating outputs and judgments for a model
-This generates responses for a model and then uses GPT-4 as judge to obtain pairwise preferences between the model responses and a reference responses.
+This generates responses for a model and then uses GPT-4 as judge to obtain pairwise preferences between the model responses and reference responses.

 It is important to specify the reference model because by default AlpacaEval 2.0 uses `gpt4_1106_preview` as the reference even if their docs say that they use GPT-4 Turbo.

 (**Note:** Don't trust AlpacaEval docs because they are not always updated.
-Verify with the code.)
+Always verify with the code.)

 ```bash
 alpaca_eval evaluate_from_model \